ANNEX 10: RADIO MICROPHONE APPLICATIONS INCLUDING ASSISTIVE LISTENING DEVICES (ALD), WIRELESS AUDIO AND MULTIMEDIA STREAMING SYSTEMS

 Frequency issues

-Sub-band a0): Some administrations do not regulate use below 9 kHz, but the provided limits allow usage on a non-interfering basis.
-See national implementation status (Appendix 1).
 Sub-band d): ECC Report 230 provides information on ALD frequency issues in the frequency band 174-216 MHz including an example for an on-site measurement procedure.
 It should be noted that ALD applications may need to move in frequency if changes in the use of the broadcast radio service take place.
-Sub-bands f1) and f2): ECC/DEC/(15)01 identifies the band 703-733 MHz/758-788 MHz for the introduction of mobile/fixed communication networks (MFCN).
-Some national administrations which have not introduced mobile/fixed communication networks (MFCN) in accordance with Decision ECC/DEC/(15)01 may authorise larger parts or the whole of the band 694-790 MHz to be used by radio microphones.
-Sub-bands f2), f3), f4): Some national administrations which have not introduced mobile/fixed communication networks (MFCN) in accordance with Decision ECC/DEC/(09)03 may authorise larger parts or the whole of the band 786-862 MHz to be used by radio microphones.
-Sub-band h2): this frequency band is identified for the introduction of mobile/fixed communication networks supplemental downlink (MFCN SDL) in ECC Decision (17)06.
+Sub-band h2): This frequency band is identified for the introduction of mobile/fixed communication networks supplemental downlink (MFCN SDL) in ECC Decision (17)06.
 National administrations may authorise radio microphones in the band as long as they will not have introduced mobile/fixed communication networks (MFCN).